FeiLiu36/Learning-Assisted_and_End-to-End_Optimiation/README.md

 # Automatic-algorithm-design-Literatures

-There are four kinds of referenced materials (four subfolders):
+1.Each folder are organized as follows:

+2.There are four subfolders corresponding to different materials:
 - Books
 - Papers
 - Slides
 - Notes

-They are formatted according to some rules:
+3.Each folder and subfolder will be equipped with an overview.

+4.Inside the subfolder, each material is introduced with some common parts:
-- there is a brief overview on the root directory of each subfolder
+- a brief overview
-- the main ideas and relations of literatures are summarized and listed
+- main contribution
-- for each work, the main contribution, experiments, and conclusions are listed
+- results and conclusions